gotclout/repository-manager/README.md

 Compilation Instructions:

-To compile my application, execute that runTest.sh bash script located in the repository-manager directory and follow the instructions.
+To compile the application, execute that runTest.sh bash script located in the repository-manager directory and follow the instructions.
 Select 'c' from the menu to compile.
 The executable bin/ReposioryManager will be created.

+Requires antlr3c 3.4 (if building antlr3c produces incompatible libantlr3c.so, remove or replace the CFLAGS option -m32 / -m64)

 Execution Execution Instructions: